OsmanTolo/A-A-Agro-Farm-Ltd-Website/README.md

 3.  **Our Products:** Showcases the farm's produce and services using a card-based layout.
 4.  **Our Impact:** Highlights the farm's contribution to the local community and sustainability efforts.
 5.  **Gallery:** A visual showcase of life and activities at A&A Agro Farm.
-6.  **Drone Tour:** Features drone footage videos of the farm.
-7.  **Contact Us:** Provides contact details, an address (placeholder), operating hours, and an embedded map.
+6.  **Contact Us:** Provides contact details, an address (placeholder), operating hours, and an embedded map.

 ## Key Features